Applying for Admission

 Finances and Funding

-Clinical translational science examines the connections between basic laboratory science and clinical treatment practice.
+Clinical translational science examines the connections between basic laboratory science and treatments, diagnostics and drugs used in clinical practice.
 A clinician seeing different results from the same treatment administered to different populations can investigate the reason for the difference by studying the scientific basis of the treatment in the lab.
 Conversely, a researcher conducting basic science can look at clinical applications for the research findings.

 The University of Arizona offers the M.S. and Ph.D. in CTS at both its main Tucson campus and the Phoenix Biomedical Campus.
 Students in one location can also take some courses offered on the other campus that are taught online or using a video-link between campuses.

 Many CTS students do "bench-to-bedside" research - i.e. research in a laboratory that generates knowledge which can be translated into improvements in diagnosis, treatment or public health practice.
 The CTS program also offers a Clinical Research track for its M.S. degree, in which students learn to design, conduct and analyze the results of clinical research studies.

 There is a growing demand for trained physician-scientists and clinician-scientists in many areas of modern health science.
 Clinical translational scientists may work in an academic setting or in industry, helping to further understanding of the scientific bases for effective clinical treatments for a wide range of diseases and health concerns.